varun-s22/Media-Player/README.md

 # Media-Player

 A simple, elegant media player, to play your movies/songs.etc.
+One can play any format of audio/video media file, by clicking the right category.

 ## Requirements